evpching/death-grunty-webpage/commands/trivia.md

 title: /trivia
 ---

-The ***/trivia*** command lets you test your .hack knowledge by giving you random questions about the franchise!
+The ***/trivia*** command lets you **test your .hack knowledge** by giving you random questions about the franchise!
 Death Grunty may judge you.
-You only have 30 seconds to answer a question, so don't even think about looking up a question!
+You only have 30 seconds to answer a question, so be sure to answer quickly!

 ### Usage Examples